kat0h/Intel_RDFP_Library_Builder_for_ESP32_C6/README.md

 ## Overview

-The Intel BID library provides high-precision decimal floating-point arithmetic operations that are essential for calculator applications and financial computations where binary floating-point precision is insufficient.
+The Intel Decimal Floating-Point Math Library (RDFP) provides high-precision decimal floating-point arithmetic operations that are essential for calculator applications and financial computations where binary floating-point precision is insufficient.

 ## Target Platform